-I was lucky.
+I was extremely lucky.
 They called my number about forty-five minutes in.
-They have lots and lots of windows so you go walking down all these aisles searching for the right one.
+They have lots and lots of windows so you go walking down all these aisles searching for the right cubicle.

 The lady was very nice.
 I asked her why I didn’t get a call and she followed up on that.
 She learned that they’d scheduled me to be called by the manager.
 And the manager doesn’t make calls.